sonofhammer/widgetapi/Readme.md

 This Helm chart has built-in tests that test both the upload and the download functionality of the app

-Test the upload by running `helm test widgetapi --filter name=widgetapi-test-download --logs`
+Test the upload by running `helm test widgetapi --filter name=widgetapi-test-upload --logs`

 Test download by running `helm test widgetapi --filter name=widgetapi-test-download --logs`